 Is Laser Hair Removal a Safe Treatment?

-Laser hair removal is a safe and effective way of permanently reducing or removing excess hair from all areas of the body.
+Yes, laser hair removal is a safe treatment.
+It is an extremely effective way of reducing and removing excess hair from all areas of the body.

-Although it is, of course, a very safe method of hair removal, laser treatment does have many safety precautions that need to be followed in preparation for your hair removal sessions.
+Although it is a very safe method of hair removal it does have many safety precautions that need to be followed.
+The skin must be prepared properly before each hair removal session.

-There are two types of reactions that can happen as a result of laser hair removal treatment should you not adhere to the strict pre-treatment instructions given to you by your laser consultant you won’t have an issue.
+There are two types of reactions that can happen as a result of laser hair removal treatment.
+Skin pigmentation and skin irritation.
+By adhering to the strict pre-treatment instructions given to you by your laser consultant you won’t have an issue.

 1. Skin Pigmentation

-Laser hair removal works on the principle of inducing high levels of laser energy been into the hair follicles beneath the skin’s surface.
-The laser energy travels below the skin’s surface and is guided by the dark colour within the hair until it reaches the follicle where it causes a strong thermal reaction and destroys the reproductive cells that regenerate the hairs when they regrow.
+Laser hair removal works by introducing high levels of laser energy into hair follicles beneath the skin’s surface.
+Laser energy travels below the skin’s surface and is guided by the dark colour within the hair.
+When it reaches the follicle heat causes a strong thermal reaction.
+This heat destroys the interconnecting cells that help hairs grow.

 If we treat skin with an active tan the risks of pigmentation are increased dramatically.
 Because Alexandrite laser is so focused on pigment it will see melanin in the skin the same way as a hair.
 The skin will rapidly absorb the energy from the laser and disturb this pigment in your skin.
 This will result in the skin reacting and pigmentation will occur on the skin.
-In most cases, this pigment will replenish itself over time but it may take between 6 – 24 months for the skin to return to normal depending upon the colour of the skin at the time and also the laser energies that were used.
+In most cases, this pigment will replenish itself over time but it may take between 6 – 24 months for the skin to return to normal.
+This depends upon the colour of the skin at the time and also the laser energies that were used.

-It is important to know that if your skin is naturally dark in colour (not tanned from the sun, it is never safe to treat tanned skin) that it is also possible to have laser hair removal treatment performed safely using a special laser for darker skin types called an NDYAG.
+It is important to know that if your skin is naturally dark in colour laser hair removal is extremely safely using an NDYAG.

 2. Skin Irritation / Inflammation

 This is the most common side effect from laser hair removal.
-Skin reactions such as irritation and inflammation are usually very mild and normally disappear after 24 – 48 hours post-treatment and for some are a normal part of the process after each treatment.
+Skin reactions such as irritation and inflammation are usually very mild.
+These normally disappear after 24 – 48 hours post-treatment and for some are a normal part of the process.

-Should you have a skin reaction that you are concerned about it is important that you contact your clinic immediately and they can advise you on it and what you need to do, as they will have experience in this area and will have seen similar reactions many times before.
+Should you have a skin reaction that you are concerned about contact your clinic immediately.
+They can advise you on it and what you need to do to.
+They will have experience in this area and will have seen similar reactions before.

 What Causes Skin Irritation From Laser Hair Removal?